Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the simplest definition of a classic sofa?

-A sofa with a recognizable, balanced silhouette that doesn’t rely on short-lived trends.
+A sofa with a balanced, recognizable silhouette that does not depend on short-lived trends.

 Are Chesterfields the only classic sofas?